 (2) Regardless of the inmate's decision whether or not to utilize the inmate grievance procedures, if the inspector of institutional services, based on his interview with the inmate, finds that the inmate's complaint may have merit, the inspector of institutional services shall conduct further investigation, including conducting interviews of the staff member(s) involved, potential or identified witnesses, and anyone else the inspector of institutional services feels may have relevant testimony to give.
 If relevant to the complaint, the inspector of institutional services shall review the staff member's conduct report writing record.

-(3) After the inspector of institutional services has completed the investigation the inspector shall write a report to the warden, which shall include the inmate's original complaint, the inspector of institutional services' findings of fact, and the evidence upon which the finding is based.
+(3) After the inspector of institutional services has completed the investigation the inspector shall write a report to the managing officer, which shall include the inmate's original complaint, the inspector of institutional services' findings of fact, and the evidence upon which the finding is based.
 The inspector of institutional services shall then make a conclusion as to whether or not the supervision of the staff member was appropriate.
 In cases where the inmate has filed a grievance the inspector of institutional services shall also provide the inmate with a disposition to the grievance, which will include the inspector of institutional services' findings, consistent with rule 5120-9-31 of the Administrative Code.
+The inspector's report to the managing officer shall also serve as the administrative investigation into conduct which may be in violation of departmental policies procedures and/or rules.
+The inspector's report may be used to support employee disciplinary actions.

-(4) The warden may order additional investigation, if the warden deems necessary.
-At the point the warden decides the incident has been thoroughly investigated, the warden shall take any appropriate action necessary.
+(4) The managing officer may order additional investigation, if the managing officer deems necessary.
+At the point the managing officer decides the incident has been thoroughly investigated, the managing officer shall take any appropriate action necessary.

-(5) A copy of all documents related to the complaint and investigation, including the report to the warden and the warden's response, if any, shall be maintained by the inspector of institutional services in accordance with the established and applicable record retention schedule.
+(5) A copy of all documents related to the complaint and investigation, including the report to the managing officer and the managing officer's response, if any, shall be maintained by the inspector of institutional services in accordance with the established and applicable record retention schedule.

-(G) All pre-service and in-service training and staff development shall include extensive programs in interpersonal communications and human relations, including appropriate supervision and cultural sensitivity.
+(G) All employee orientation and in-service training and staff development shall include extensive programs in interpersonal communications and human relations, including appropriate supervision and cultural sensitivity.

 (H) So far as reasonably possible, and consistent with all other applicable constitutional and statutory requirements, institutional programs and work assignments should closely reflect the racial composition of the institution's inmate population.